-- Make sure the display cable is connected firmly to the correct port on the back of the computer. - If you have a video card installed in your computer, the display cable should be plugged into the port for the video card. - If you do not have a video card installed in your computer, the display cable should be plugged into the monitor port on the back of your computer. - The flickering could be caused by interference from a nearby power line, a fluorescent light, or electrical device-for example, a radio, a microwave oven, or another computer.
-Try relocating nearby electrical devices, or moving your computer and monitor. - If you have more than one monitor attached to your computer, the monitors might be interfering with one another.
+- Make sure the monitor cable is connected firmly to the correct port on the back of the computer. - If you have a video card installed in your computer, the monitor cable should be plugged into the port for the video card. - If you do not have a video card installed in your computer, the monitor cable should be plugged into the monitor port on the back of your computer. - The flickering could be caused by interference from a nearby power line, a fluorescent light, or electrical device-for example, a radio, a microwave oven, or another computer.
+Try relocating nearby electrical devices or moving your computer and monitor.

+- If you have more than one monitor attached to your computer, the monitors may interfere with one another.
 Move the monitors farther apart or set the monitors at an angle, so their screens are close and their back panels are farther apart.
-If after moving the monitors more than 16 inches apart you still see flickering, contact an Apple-authorized dealer or service provider.

-■ If you are using a video card that has a very low refresh rate (below 60 hertz), the monitor may flicker.
+If you still see flickering after moving the monitors more than 16 inches apart, contact an Apple-authorized dealer or service provider. - If you are using a video card that has a very low refresh rate (below 60 hertz), the monitor may flicker.
 You may be able to change the refresh rate for the card.
-See the manual that came with your video card for more information.
+See the documentation that came with your video card for more information.